Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 Finally, consider the cost of the replacement filters.
 Sometimes they can be more than the original cost of the entire machine, so look at the replacement filter cost when choosing which filter to get.

-To choose an Air Filter appropriate for the size of your space, we have put together a list of the filters we personally use.
+To choose an Air Filter (also called an Air Purifier) appropriate for the size of your space, we have put together a list of the filters we personally use.
 Please see these listed below:

 The Best of the Best: